“And now, friends, Lana will offer her submission to her new husband,” Damien Lowell said.

 “Are you telling me I’m the only one here who feels as if she’s fallen down a rabbit hole?”

 Behind him, a woman in spiky heels and a short, short skirt put a hand on her companion’s shoulder.
-Julia stared, wide-eyed, as the tall, broad man knelt.
-The woman then pulled something from her pocket and affixed it to a collar around the man’s neck.
+Julia stared, wide-eyed, as the tall, broad man kneeled.
+The woman then pulled a long, thin strip of black leather from her pocket and affixed it to a collar around the man’s neck.

-“A leash,” Marcus supplied, looking at the pair.
-He took another drink and looked at her over the rim of his glass.
+“A leash.”
+Marcus regarded her over the rim of his still-full champagne glass.

 “Like what?
 Someone who is deeply cared for?”